open2b/scriggo-site/site/faq.md

 ### Is Scriggo Open Source?

-Yes, it is distributed under the BSD license, the same as Go.
+Yes, it is distributed under a BSD license, the same as Go.

 ### What is the relationship between Scriggo and Google?